CassieMarie0728/my-awesomeness/README.md

 - [bjoernkarmann/project_alias](https://github.com/bjoernkarmann/project_alias) - Alias is a teachable “parasite” that is designed to give users more control over their smart assistants, both when it comes to customisation and privacy.
 Through a simple app the user can train Alias to react on a custom wake-word/sound, and once trained, Alias can take control over your home assistant by activating it for you.
 - [cassiobotaro/certificates](https://github.com/cassiobotaro/certificates) - :mortar_board: Generate event certificates easily
 - [chr-peters/SwagbucksBot](https://github.com/chr-peters/SwagbucksBot) -
+- [cicirello/generate-sitemap](https://github.com/cicirello/generate-sitemap) - Generate an XML sitemap for a GitHub Pages site using GitHub Actions
 - [daluna-hub/username_search](https://github.com/daluna-hub/username_search) - Find any online profiles on an username.
 - [daprofiler/DaProfiler](https://github.com/daprofiler/DaProfiler) - DaProfiler is an OSINT tool allowing you to collect certain information about yourself in order to rectify by rgpd requests the traces you may have left on the net.
 DaProfiler is indeed able to recover: Addresses, Social media accounts, e-mail addresses, mobile / landline number, jobs.
 - [dec0dOS/amazing-github-template](https://github.com/dec0dOS/amazing-github-template) - 🚀 Useful README.md, LICENSE, CONTRIBUTING.md, CODE_OF_CONDUCT.md, SECURITY.md, GitHub Issues, Pull Requests and Actions templates to jumpstart your projects.